AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-05-03-StochasticQuantiztion.md

 ---

-For base manifolds with dimension $n \ge 2$, stochastic quantization enables study of interacting problems in quantum field theory.
+For base manifolds with dimension $n \ge 2$, stochastic quantization enables study of general problems in quantum field theory.
 For example, on a flat Minkowski background the following problems are of immediate interest:

 - Conformal field theories in $1+1$ dimensions,
 - Fractional quantum Hall effect and Chern–Simons theory in $2+1$ dimensions,